our impact

-Contexte is guided by one mission: to keep the stakeholders in democracy informed.
+Contexte is guided by one mission: to inform democracy stakeholders.
 Are we up to the task?
 We are publishing our second impact report to find out.

-For our editorial team, 2024 was a year that could diplomatically be described as ‘eventful’ — it was both difficult and exciting.
+For our newsroom, 2024 was a year that could diplomatically be described as ‘eventful’ — it was both difficult and exciting.
 In Paris, the dissolution of parliament, the weakening of the majority and government instability disrupted political practices, and therefore ours too.
-In Brussels, the institutional renewal process was planned, but things are still intense.
-Our 54 journalists demonstrated the power of their expertise with countless scoops and analysis that was as useful as ever.
+In Brussels, the institutional renewal process was planned in advance, but still intense.
+Our 54 journalists demonstrated the breadth of their expertise through countless scoops and consistently useful analysis.

-Our product continued to improve, with new features such as AI-transcribed parliamentary hearings.
-We also developed our own content management system (CMS) to improve productivity, quality of experience and independence (bye bye Google Docs!).
+Our product kept improving, with new features such as AI-transcribed parliamentary hearings.
+We also developed our own content management system (CMS) to improve productivity, user experience and our independence (no more Google Docs!).

-As a result of this growth we have become more financially independent, generating a net profit of €277,000.
-We ended the year with €1.5 million in our bank account, €1.3 million more than a year earlier.
+As a result, we have become more financially independent, generating a net profit of €277,000.
+We ended the year with €1.5 million in available cash — €1.3 million more than a year earlier.

-These successes should not be used to hide the fact that it has been a difficult period for some teams.
-Growth — we have gone from 50 to 120 people in three years — has changed our needs and created tensions.
-At the end of 2023, the sales and marketing team assessed its need for more of a framework, with better defined roles and operating procedures.
-The subsequent transformation was completed in October 2024, with a split into two teams — sales and marketing — the emergence of squads (multi-skilled, autonomous teams focused on a specific customer segment) and the merging of certain roles.
-Changes in team leaders created uncomfortable situations until the managerial situations stabilised.
+These successes shouldn’t overshadow the challenges some teams faced.
+Growing from 50 to 120 people in three years has changed internal needs and created tensions.
+At the end of 2023, the sales and marketing team needed more structure, with clearer roles and workflows.
+In October 2024, the team was transformed, splitting into two (sales and marketing), creating squads (autonomous, cross-functional teams focused on specific customer segments) and merging certain roles.
+Changes in team leaders created uncomfortable situations until managerial stability was restored.

 2024 was a year of consolidation.
-We took the time to restructure after the strong growth of previous years.
-We prepared major new developments for 2025: a new commercial offering and our first vertical — Energy — aimed at European public affairs professionals, in English.
+We took the time to structure the organisation after years of rapid growth.
+We also prepared major new developments for 2025: a new commercial offering and our first vertical — Energy — designed for European public affairs professionals, in English.

 I feel we are stronger and more ambitious than ever.

 Contexte cannot achieve its mission to inform without being independent.
-This status enables us to align all our interests: those of our shareholders, our collective, our readers and our ecosystem.
-That is why, each year, this report will assess the development of our independence, or rather our in(ter)dependencies: capital, economic and editorial.
+This status enables us to align all our interests: those of our shareholders, our team, our readers and the broader ecosystem.
+That is why, each year, this report assesses the development of our independence, or rather our in(ter)dependencies: capital, economic and editorial.

 In 2024, Contexte’s capital remained unchanged: it is still wholly owned by the employees.
 This year of consolidation was marked by continued growth and a return to profitability.
 The investments made in previous years paid off.

-Quite simply: profitability.
-Without enough income to cover our expenses, we cannot be independent.
-Our profitability must be strong enough to finance our growth without external input.
+Simply put, profitability.
+Without enough revenue to cover our costs, independence becomes meaningless.
+Our profitability must be strong enough to finance our growth without relying on external capital.

-With a 23% increase in recurring annual revenue compared to 2023, 2024 was no exception: growth continued at a steady pace.
+With a 23% increase in annual recurring revenue compared to 2023, 2024 was no exception: growth has continued at a steady pace.

-All of our verticals grew: the Health (+53%), Tech (+40%) and Media (+40%) verticals — our most recent additions — saw the strongest growth in proportion.
+All of our verticals have grown: the Health (+53%), Tech (+40%) and Media (+40%) verticals — our most recent additions — have seen the strongest growth in proportion.

 Why do we track annual recurring revenue rather than turnover?